Earth Hour in Edinburgh

-Edinburgh City Council's Waverley Court HQ, the City Chambers, the Scott Monument, Calton Hill monuments, Burns Monument, and St John's Church are among buildings expected to switch off for Earth Hour.
+Other buildings in the Scottish capital that switch off for Earth Hour include Edinburgh City Council's Waverley Court HQ, the City Chambers, the Scott Monument, Calton Hill monuments, Burns Monument, our Dynamic Earth, and St John's Church.

-WWF, who are co-ordinating Earth Hour, hope the event will re-invigorate people and government in the drive to reduce carbon emissions.
+The intention of Earth Hour, is to encourage people and government in the drive to reduce carbon emissions.

-Scotland currently has some of the toughest emissions targets in the world.
-The Climate Change (Scotland) Act (2009) set a long-term target to reduce emissions of greenhouse gases (GHGs), relative to 1990, by 80% by 2050, and 42% by 2020.
+Scotland currently has some of the most ambitious emissions targets in the world.
+The Climate Change (Scotland) Act (2009) set a long-term target to reduce emissions of greenhouse gases (GHGs), relative to 42% by 2020 and by 80% by 2050 by 1990.